ygtefeyilmaz/2001220HMSproject/README.md

 I suggest you to run the app in HMS cloud debugging instead of emulator.

-[UPDATE] I changed the app's name after i took the recording.
-At first i thought we just need to change the login page label but when i read the assignment paper again i realized we have to make the app's name our student id so i changed it to 2001220 and pushed the new code.

 I couldn't implement the location kit.

 I tried to get country codes from Open Charge Map API using retrofit but my app was crashing so i put some mock values to spinner.
 You can see the retrofit code i wrote, i would appriciate receiving feedback about it.